What if you had a financial tool that helped cover your daily business expenses and stay on budget?

 Although they share similarities with business credit cards, charge cards are often better for entrepreneurs and small business owners interested in saving money for their business.
 But perhaps because of their similarities, it’s also easy for people to confuse the two.

-So, how are charge cards different from their credit card counterparts, and what makes them so useful for businesses?
+So, what is the difference between charge card vs. credit card?
+And how are charge cards different from their credit card counterparts, and what makes them so useful for businesses?
 Let’s take a look.

 What is a charge card?

-A charge card is used for making purchases on credit, with the cardholder expected to pay off the entire balance at the end of the account’s billing cycle, typically 30 days.
+A charge card is used for making purchases on credit, with the cardholder expected to pay off the entire balance at the end of the account’s billing cycle.
+Billing cycles are typically 30 days.
 Because you’re required to pay the card in full each month, a charge card encourages greater awareness of how and where your business is spending money.

-These products work well for building up your business credit history, covering day-to-day and recurring business expenses, and managing employee spend (just make sure to follow these corporate credit card policy best practices to protect your bottom line).
+These products work well for building up your business credit history, covering day-to-day and recurring business expenses.
+And they can be helpful for managing employee spend (just make sure to follow these corporate credit card policy best practices to protect your bottom line).
 Additionally, charge cards are great options for small businesses that don’t need to finance themselves with credit, which tends to be extremely expensive.

 The not-so-good news?
 Unfortunately, charge cards aren’t as common as they used to be, so you’ll have fewer options to choose from if you go this route.